We have many options to create artwork with the Chinese characters / Asian symbols / Japanese Kanji for Wealth on a wall scroll or portrait.

 祿 once meant the "official's salary" in old feudal China and Korea (obviously, the officials lived well, so you can imagine how this was associated with the idea of being prosperous).

-This kind of prosperity applies to a business.
+興隆 is a kind of prosperity that applies to a business.
 Something great to hang behind your desk if you are a small or large business owner.
-Doing so says that you either are a successful business, or you wish success and prosperity for your business.
+Doing so says that you either are a booming business or you wish success and prosperity for your business.

 Can also be translated as thriving, flourishing, brisk business, and other words related to prosperity in business.

-A good meaning in China but a little antiquated in Japanese.
+A good meaning in China but is a little antiquated in Japanese.

 See Also: Prosperity

-Depending on context, it can also mean, "money wrapped in red as a gift", "a bonus payment", "a kickback", or "a bribe".
+Depending on the context, it can also mean “money wrapped in red as a gift,” “a bonus payment,” “a kickback,” or “a bribe.”

 However, most of the time, this is an innocent gift of money in a red envelope that is given from an elder relative to a youngster.
-This usually happens during Chinese New Years.
-It can also happen in preparation for, or during a wedding in China.
+This usually happens during the Chinese New Year.
+It can also happen in preparation for or during a wedding in China.

-紅包 is called a "Hong Bao" in Chinese.
-Filipino Chinese call it an "Ang Pao".
+紅包 is pronounced “Hong Bao” (with an “oh” vowel sound on hong) in Mandarin Chinese.
+Filipino Chinese call it “Ang Pao.”
 There are a few other variations.

 悉達多 is the name Siddhartha (as in Siddhartha Gautama), the personal name for Śākyamuni.